-- Reviewing pupils' individual progress towards their goals each term, using LPs - Reviewing the impact of interventions on a termly basis - Using pupil questionnaires - Monitoring by the SENCO and SEND Leads - Holding annual reviews for pupils with EHC plans.
+- Reviewing pupils' individual progress towards their targets each term

+- Reviewing the impact of interventions

+- Using pupil questionnaires

+- Monitoring by the SENCO and Deputy SENCo

+- Holding annual reviews for pupils with EHC plans.

 In addition, there is continuous teacher assessment within the subjects and more formal data collections twice a year.